-- 1. Press ≤ or > to scroll to the Options application. - 2.
-Use the thumbwheel to scroll ∧ or ∨ to the Info Page Options and press the thumbwheel. - 3.
-Use the thumbwheel to scroll ∧ or ∨ through the list of possible information displays. - 4.
-Press the thumbwheel while an item is highlighted to select or deselect that item.
+- Use the thumbwheel to scroll ∧ or ∨ to the Info Page Options and press the thumbwheel.

+- Use the thumbwheel to scroll ∧ or ∨ through the list of possible information displays. - Press the thumbwheel while an item is highlighted to select or deselect that item.